iterative/dvc.org/static/docs/use-cases/data-registry.md

 package management systems, but for data**.

-Keeping this in mind, we could build a <abbr>DVC project</abbr> dedicated to tracking and versioning _datasets_ (or any large data).
+Keeping this in mind, we could build a <abbr>DVC project</abbr> dedicated to tracking and versioning _datasets_ (or any large data, even ML models).
 This way we would have a repository with all the metadata and history of changes of different datasets.
 We could see who updated what, and when, and use pull requests to update data (the same way we do with code).
 This is what we call a **data registry**, which can work as data management _middleware_ between ML projects and cloud storage.

 ![](/static/img/data-registry.png)